London Deserves More Than A Weekend

 People dressed impossibly well while pretending not to care.

-History sitting directly beside modern glass buildings.
+History standing comfortably beside modern glass buildings.

-London Feels More Like A Collection Of Neighborhoods Than One Giant City
+London Feels Like A Collection Of Neighborhoods

 That was the first thing I noticed.

-Not just visually, but emotionally.
+Not just visually.

-West London feels polished and expensive.
+West London feels polished.

-Soho feels chaotic and alive.
+Soho feels restless.

 Notting Hill feels cinematic.